minelminel/ticketing-system/README.md

 -- number of unresolved tickets per person, sorted high to low SELECT issue_assigned_to AS "Assignee", COUNT (issue_assigned_to) AS "Unresolved Issues" FROM issues WHERE issue_resolution LIKE '%unresolved%' GROUP BY issue_assigned_to ORDER BY 2 DESC;

+-- single column count, use multiple queries
+SELECT COUNT(*) FILTER (WHERE issue_type LIKE '%TASK%') AS "TASK" FROM issues;
 ```

 ---